robot-warehouse/robot/README.md

 * Localisation = Lican Zhao
 * Route planning helper = Zhenghao Yan (if shows up)
 * Robot Interface = Thomas Chan (if shows up)
+*

+## For Adam

+* 1) We run MotionControl on robot.
+Robot waits for a connection through bluetooth.
+* 2) Then we run BluetoothTest class from pc part.
+It includes start coordinates, end coordinates which will be passed to route planning and it also send the numbers of picks to get at the pick up location.
+* 3) A* plans the route, Route Execution converts it, James sends it to robot.
+* 4) Robot gets to the specific location and Robot interface is started in LineFollow (currentAction==4).
+* 5) In robot Interface, we check how many items are selected.
+If correct items are selected.
+Robot prints a message "To next location".
+* 6) After this, it should get commands again and start moving.
+However, we did not make it to move again.